Compliance with Data Protection Law

 How DSM uses collected information

-Principally, personal and non-personal identification information is used to provide the Users with the Services and to insure a full efficiency of the Services they have registered for or they requested in any other manner.
+Principally, personal and non-personal information is used to provide the Users with the Services and to insure a full efficiency of the Services they have registered for or they requested in any other manner.

-In this framework, DSM may collect and use Users’ personal and non-personal identification information for the following purposes:
+In this framework, DSM may collect and use Users’ personal and non-personal information for the following purposes:

 - To improve Services: Information Users provided will help DSM to respond to certain Users’ requests.

-- To personalize User experience: DSM may use non-personal identification information to understand how Users as a group use DSM Services.
+- To personalize User experience: DSM may use non-personal information to understand how Users as a group use DSM Services.

 - To improve DSM websites and other internet presence as well as other communication tools or tools for specific Services: DSM may use feedback that Users provide to improve its products and services.